Dreaming of a million-dollar smile? Thinking about pursuing one? Odds are, you’ve heard of Invisalign.

 ✖ When NOT to use ClearCorrect:

 Avoid ClearCorrect if you need a speedy or a truly budget-friendly option.
-If your schedule makes it difficult to schedule and maintain appointments with your dentist, then you may want to pick an at-home aligner company instead, like Byte, AlignerCo, or Candid.
+If your schedule makes it difficult to schedule and maintain appointments with your dentist, then you may want to pick an at-home aligner company instead, like Byte or AlignerCo.

 All told, ClearCorrect is an excellent option.
 They may not be as proven or experienced as Invisalign, but they get the job done.
 And as an added plus, they’re more affordable.
 If your condition is tough enough to require in-office treatment, then ClearCorrect is one of your best bets for affordable treatment.